-With much of the country now vaccinated against COVID-19, students will soon be heading back to in-classroom learning.
+With summer winding down, students will soon be heading back to school.
 For post-secondary students, many will be living away from home as well, some for the first time ever.

-With tuition costs rising and many students having faced unemployment for the past year due to the pandemic, the need for budgeting has never been more important.
-Credit Counselling Services of Atlantic Canada shares 10 budgeting tips for post-secondary students returning to school this September.
+With tuition costs rising and inflation at a 30-year high, the need for budgeting has never been more important.
+SolveYourDebts.com shares 10 budgeting tips for post-secondary students returning to school this September.

 - Make a budget.
 You can’t stay on top of your finances without a budget.
 To create one, simply write down your monthly income (whether it be through a job or student loan) and compare it to your outgoing expenses.
 Expenses might include rent, textbooks, food, gas, car insurance or public transit.
 If your expenses outweigh your income, then you might need to make some adjustments by decreasing spending or trying to find ways to make more money.
 Be sure to set aside some money for entertainment in your budget.
 It’s unrealistic to live on a budget that allots no time for fun, so if you don’t include money for entertainment, you’ll be setting yourself up for failure.